LiquidFenrir/MultiUpdater/README.md

 # MultiUpdater
-MultiUpdater is an updater for a9lh payloads and other files on the SD card.
+MultiUpdater is an updater for FIRM payloads and other files on the SD card.
 The ability to update CIA applications is planned but has not been implemented.

 # Configuration
 The configuration file is named `config.json` and should be placed in `/3ds/MultiUpdater/`.